Gounlaf/PowerRoute/README.md

 **Important note:** PowerRoute is a work in progress, there is no versions yet and no BC checks are done during development.

 The configuration is formed by three main components and defines a binary tree:
-* **Input sources**: The input sources are the component that takes something from the request to be evaluated.
+* **Input sources**: The input sources are the component that takes data from the request to be evaluated.
 * **Matchers**: This component receives the value from the input source and executes a check on it.
 * **Actions**: The component that is executed based in the result of the check executed by matchers.